Heroic-Games-Launcher/HeroicGamesLauncher/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Add Logs**

+Check on how to [run Heroic from Terminal or Powershell](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/wiki/Troubleshooting#running-heroic-from-terminalpowershell-to-debug-errors) and put some logs here

 **To Reproduce**
 Steps to reproduce the behavior: